 Don’t let it happen because of a mediocre reporting component.
 Great reporting offers the key boost that propels you past your competitors.

-Your competitors are working harder than ever to launch high-performing software that conquers a never-growing share of your market.
-They may even be trying to steal away a few of your customers as you read this.
+Your competitors are working harder than ever to launch high-performing software that dominates an ever-growing share of your market.
+Your competitors may even be trying to steal away a few of your customers just as you read this!
 Don’t let it happen because of a mediocre reporting component.
 Great reporting offers the key boost that propels you past your competitors.

-Relatively speaking, upgrading your reporting capabilities is one of the quickest ways to get the most bang for your development buck.
-In many cases,you can install a ready-to-run system that will work with your current setup.
+Relatively speaking, one of the quickest ways to get the most bang for your development buck is to simply upgrade your reporting capabilities.
+In many cases, you can just install a ready-to-run system that works with your current setup.

 We invite you to check out the Windward Embedded Solution.
-It not only delivers on the eight advantages in this paper, but it simplifies how you add reporting and document generation functionality into your new or existing software application—in as little as 14 lines of code.
+It not only delivers on the eight advantages in this paper, but it simplifies how you add reporting, document generation, and document automation functionality into your new or existing software application—in as little as 14 lines of code.

 At Windward Studios, we believe that reporting and document generation should be simple—not overly complex, tedious, and technical.
 We create software applications that simplify how businesses design and generate professional reports and documents.
 Windward provides a unique experience using Microsoft Office to format and edit report templates,and the sophisticated engine pulls data from multiple sources and merges that data into those documents.
 It’s a hassle-free experience that can actually make generating reports fun.